-The new lab is now a permanent building fully equipped and staffed and excited to age teeth for many more years to come.
-Carolyn Nistler has helped the lab grow and flourish while still carrying on Gary and Judy’s vision and dedication to the science community.
+The new wildlife lab is now a fully equipped, permanent building staffed with experts who are excited to age teeth for many more years to come.
+Carolyn Nistler has helped the wildlife lab grow and flourish while still carrying on Gary and Judy’s vision and dedication to the science community.
 Carolyn’s devotion is evident in her contributions to the Forest Service, Bureau of Land Management, and Montana State University’s Extension Wildlife Program.
 Gary Matson still consults with the lab to this day.

 Carolyn, a Certified Wildlife Biologist who has been personally trained in aging by Gary Matson, is an active member of The Wildlife Society and supports a number of conservation organizations, particularly those that emphasize conservation through ethical hunting.
 Matt and Carolyn love to spend time in all outdoor environments, whether exploring wilderness on foot, horseback, or backcountry flying.

 Conservation Through Science